kannibalox/pyrosimple/docs/index.md

 ## Acknowledgements

-Almost all programs stand on the shoulders of giants, and the giant for this one is the great [pyrocore toolset](https://github.com/pyroscope/pyrocore).
+All programs stand on the shoulders of giants, and the giant for this one is the great [pyrocore toolset](https://github.com/pyroscope/pyrocore).
 Much of the code has been refactored, but the base structure and concepts are the same.